RaspberryConnect/AutoHotspot-Installer/README.md

 Hostapd & dnsmasq will not be uninstalled just disabled.

 # Configuration options

+Options 5 and 7 allow changing of passwords.
+Option 6 allows 'force switch' between hotspot and WiFi network, useful for testing.

 ## Option 5: Add a new wifi network to the Pi (SSID) or update the password for an existing one.